matheus23/irreactive.com/content/about.md

 Hi, I’m Philipp.

-I’m passionate about user interfaces and functional programming
+I’m passionate about user interfaces and functional programming.

 This blog is an attempt at sharing the research work I’m trying to create around graphics APIs, rethought from the bottom up in a purely functional way.